 1. Make sure all vehicle occupants have buckled their safety belts.
 For more information on safety belts and their proper usage, refer to the Seating and safety restraints chapter.

-- 2. Make sure the headlamps and vehicle accessories are off. - 3.
-Make sure the parking brake is set.
+2. Make sure the headlamps and vehicle accessories are off.

+3. Make sure the gearshift is in P (Park).